popstas/transmission-cli/README.md

 Commands `weburg-download`, `weburg-series-add`, interacts only with weburg.net and not requests to Transmission or InfluxDb.

+You can use `download-filename-whitelist` and `download-filename-blacklist` lists for filter torrents before download.

 #### About torrent duplicates
 By default, `transmission-cli` prevents send stats to InfluxDB when you have torrents with same names in your Transmission,